A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Establish clear roles and responsibilities

-Clearly define roles and responsibilities for managing ICT risk within your organization.
+Clearly define roles and responsibilities for managing ICT risk within your organization, with the management body maintaining ultimate responsibility for ICT risk management and ensuring appropriate oversight mechanisms are in place.

 Senior management involvement